a11599/tmodplay/README.md

 * There are large MODs (especially multichannel) out there and the 640 KB limit of conventional memory quickly became a bottleneck.
 * There are also a few MODs with samples larger, than 64 KB and supporting this with segment:offset arithmetic (especially for loops) was annoying and slow.

 I wanted this to have better sound quality and more compatibility than contemporary players with similar CPU usage and my goals just didn't seem to work out with the 286.
-And if the 286 is not good enough, why bottleneck 386 and later with 16-bit?
+And if the 286 is not good enough, why bottleneck 386 and later with 16-bit instructions?

 Why flat real mode?
 Simply because it's faster, and it was easier to start with than protected mode.
-The lack of Windows DOS box compatibility is completely irrelevant for me - and this project is for my own satisfaction. :)
+The lack of Windows DOS box compatibility is completely irrelevant for me - and this project is for my own satisfaction anyways. :)